jedzej/tietopythontraining-basic/README.md

        subject to change,
     1. You have two weeks since then to create a pull request with all the solutions,
-    1. ...but it doesn't there, we expect most of the learning to happen during review process,
+    1. ...but it doesn't end there, we expect most of the learning to happen during review process,
 1. We highly recommend solving the exercise just after the lesson,
 1. Don't hesitate to talk to us at Slack, ask questions, let us know,